-- no contact orders
+- No contact orders

-- referrals to offsite support services
+- Referrals to offsite support services

-- counseling
+- Counseling

-- assistance with obtaining protective orders with police department
+- Assistance with obtaining protective orders with the police department

-- remote participation
+- Remote participation

-- relocation of office or workspace
+- Relocation of office or workspace

-- schedule changes
+- Schedule changes

-- safety escorts to/from vehicle
+- Safety escorts to/from vehicle

-- · prohibitions against retaliation
+- Prohibitions against retaliation

-The Human Resource Director, or a designee, will be responsible for investigating reports of sexual assault, domestic violence, dating violence, and stalking, and making factual findings, applying a preponderance of the evidence standard, with respect to whether a policy violation occurred.
-Following the fact finding and investigative process, he/she will prepare a written report with findings and remedial recommendations.
+The Human Resource Director, or a designee, will be responsible for investigating reports of sexual assault, domestic violence, dating violence, and stalking, and making factual findings, applying a preponderance of the evidence standard, concerning whether a policy violation occurred.

+Following the fact-finding and investigative process, he/she will prepare a written report with findings and remedial recommendations.
 The investigation will be complete within 60 days, and the report of findings will be simultaneously provided to the accused and the accuser, and, in appropriate circumstances, may be provided to the immediate supervisor of the accused.

 Along with the report of findings, both parties will be provided the opportunity to attend or participate in a disciplinary meeting which will occur after the investigative report is finalized.
 Both the accused and the accuser have the right to have an advisor of their choice present at this disciplinary meeting.

 The meeting will be conducted by an official(s) who receives annual training in investigation and hearing processes, as well as on issues related to domestic violence, dating violence, sexual assault, and stalking.
 Following the disciplinary meeting, both the accused and the accuser will receive simultaneous notice of the final disciplinary sanctions.
 Both the accused and the accuser may appeal the final disciplinary sanctions.
 Employee Grievance Procedures will be followed throughout the appeal process.
-At the conclusion of any appeal process, both the accused and the accuser will be notified simultaneously, in writing, of the outcome of the appeal and sanctions.
+After any appeal process, both the accused and the accuser will be notified simultaneously, in writing, of the outcome of the appeal and sanctions.